lukegtc/Cellular_RW/blogpost.md

 | 21 | GCN-LSPE | Random Walk |            Yes |                                 Upper adjacency |     0.003 |   0.153 |   0.125357 |                          7.02% | python -m src.train --model gated_gcn --use_pe ccrw --learnable_pe True --traverse_type upper_adj            |
 | 22 | GCN-LSPE | Random Walk |            Yes |                                 Lower adjacency |     0.003 |   0.225 |   0.229040 |                        -69.89% | python -m src.train --model gated_gcn --use_pe ccrw --learnable_pe True --traverse_type lower_adj            |
 | 23 | GCN-LSPE | Random Walk |            Yes |                                        Boundary |     0.004 |   0.157 |   0.134979 |                         -0.12% | python -m src.train --model gated_gcn --use_pe ccrw --learnable_pe True --traverse_type boundary             |# Conclusion
+# Conclusion

+Within this project, we made modifications to existing graph neural network architectures with the objective of improving their performance on the ZINC dataset.
+Specifically, we modified a Graph Isomorphism Network (GIN) and a Gated Graph Convolutional Network (Gated GCN) to incorporate learned structural and positional encodings using the cellular complex random walk implementation proposed by Dwivedi et al. (2022).
+This implementation, which originally utilized node and edge attributes, was extended to include cellular complexes, resulting in a more comprehensive representation known as a "cellular complex random walk."
+By applying the random walk process to these two models, we demonstrated that the use of cellular random walks can enhance the performance of GIN and Gated GCN architectures.
+Furthermore, we showed that the integration of Learned Structural Positional Encodings (LSPE) into the GIN architecture significantly improved the loss values.

+**Future work.** Due to time constraints, our experiments were limited to the ZINC dataset.
+However, future extensions could involve utilizing non-molecular graph datasets such as IMDB-MULTI, IDBM-BINARY (Morris et al., 2020), and CIFAR10, following the approach outlined in Dwivedi et al. (2022).
+Additionally, it would be valuable to explore the application of LSPE with cellular complex random walks in a Convolutional Isomorphism Network (CIN) architecture, as this architecture has shown state-of-the-art performance when used with larger cell structures (Bodnar et al., 2021).
 # References